UwemEkong/PROSTATEx-2-Challenge-Data-Set-Organizer/README.md

 ## Description

 The purpose of this project is to organize the Training Cohort data set from the 2017 SPIE-AAPM Prostate MR Gleason Grade Group Challenge.
-The data sets from the challenge can be found [here](https://wiki.cancerimagingarchive.net/display/Public/SPIE-AAPM-NCI+PROSTATEx+Challenges#23691656d4622c5ad5884bdb876d6d441994da38)
+The data set from the challenge can be found [here](https://wiki.cancerimagingarchive.net/display/Public/SPIE-AAPM-NCI+PROSTATEx+Challenges#23691656d4622c5ad5884bdb876d6d441994da38)
 * For this program, you will need the dicom images of the training cohort, as well as the lesion information
 * Be sure to download the data from the "May 15, 2017 to Aug 3, 2017" challenge